kentcdodds/learn-react/README.md

 You may be able to work through the entire workshop in the browser.
 Go to [this codesandbox](https://codesandbox.io/s/github/kentcdodds/learn-react) and you should be good to go.
+(Note: there are a few exercises in the `intro` folder which you won't be able to run in codesandbox, but don't require installing any dependencies).

 If you'd rather be able to work through the workshop on your own computer, then follow the following instructions.